 The other thing that worried me was my breathing.
 I am asthmatic and although I have a slow acting inhaler that I dose with every 12 hours, my lungs have never been particularly strong.
 Much of my nervousness stemmed from how well I would be able to breathe at higher altitude and keep pace with the group.
 So I was glad when I heard that the phrase of the week was “pole pole”, which in Swahili means slowly slowly.

 After the initial hill out of the gate, we entered the rainforest and things leveled off for a while.
 So I stayed in the middle of the pack and kept pace with the rest.
 I was enjoying the nice flat packed trail (compared to the rocky terrain I had been hiking back home) and was also enjoying the beauty of the forest – so green and lush with twisting moss covered trees.
 I later learned that the locals refer to these trees as ‘grandfather’ trees, since the hanging moss looks a bit like a soft wispy beard.
 The birds were also very active and noisy with their songs, but the monkeys eluded me, much to my disappointment.
-Even though I had a good slathering of sunscreen on I was also grateful to be in the shade as any amount of reduction in the heat was more than welcome.

 The next few hours of the trek were tiring.
 I made my first mistake of scoffing down everything in the lunch box at once, which made me heavier and more tired than usual and my stomach a little upset.
 I also made the second mistake of still trying to keep pace with the rest.
 The pace was actually being set by a lead guide at the front (whereas another couple of guides stayed at the back to keep a check on any stragglers).
 Apparently my ideal level of pole was slightly slower than the rest of the group but I just didn’t know it yet, and as with every mountain, the level terrain never lasts long and we had 1490 m (4888 ft) to climb today.
 So between the steep trail, heat, faster pace, and heavy lunch I was ready to roll into camp.